 Be careful not to brush too hard or you may do damage.
 After the dust has settled, you should use some compressed air to blow it away.

-And a blow dryer can do the job (not a hair dryer for the because it is without much pressure and has air) but compressed air works great because it has high pressure but runs out pretty quickly.
+And a blower can do the job (not a hair dryer because it's low pressure and has hot air) but compressed air works great because it has high pressure but runs out pretty quickly.
 Just make sure not to use it upside down.

 In extreme cases, dust particles may remain stubbornly stuck to the motherboard.
 In this case, use cotton swabs with 99% isopropyl alcohol.

-You can also spray the motherboard with contact cleaner and wipe it with a cotton cloth.
+You can also spray it motherboard with contact cleaner and wipe it with a cotton cloth.
 Be careful when using a cloth as it can drag its components.

 Repositioning